Tom11Butler/DS-Capstone/README.md

     - Proceeded without an EC2 key pair.
 - **PySpark**: version as per the distribution on the cluster above.
 On my local machine it was PySpark 3.0.0.
 - **Python 3.7.6**: this is the version used locally on my machine in developing the notebooks.

+The Python libraries used in this project were:

+- pandas
+- json
+- seaborn
+- matplotlib
+- datetime
+- time

+The PySpark libraries used in this project were:

+- pyspark.sql
+- pyspark.sql.types
+- pyspark.sql.functions
+- pyspark.ml.feature
+- pyspark.ml.classification
+- pyspark.ml.evaluation
+- pyspark.mllib.evaluation
+- pyspark.ml.tuning

 ## 4. Results Summary